 In this section, we establish the local well-posedness of the Cauchy problem \eqref{KA}.
-We first review known results for the Cauchy problem \eqref{KA}.
-In \cite{H}, Hirayama proved that the solution is locally well-posed in $\dot{H}^s(\mathbb T)$ for $s\ge-1$ by making use of the argument employed for the KdV equation in \cite{KPV} .
-Kato \cite{Kat2} improved the result to $s\ge-3/2$, and proved global well-posedness for $s\ge-1$ as well as $C^3$-ill-posedness for $s<-3/2$.
+We begin by revisiting established results concerning the Cauchy problem \eqref{KA}.
+In \cite{H}, Hirayama demonstrated that the solution is locally well-posed in $\dot{H}^s(\mathbb T)$ for $s\ge-1$ by making use of the argument employed for the KdV equation in \cite{KPV} .
+Kato \cite{Kat2} enhanced the result to $s\ge-3/2$, and proved global well-posedness for $s\ge-1$ as well as $C^3$-ill-posedness for $s<-3/2$.

-Before stating our well-posedness result, we introduce appropriate function spaces.
+Before presenting our well-posedness result, we need to define the appropriate function spaces.
 Let $X^{s,b}$ denote the Bourgain space under the norm